Twelve-Day War: Announcement of ceasefire

 Following reports – later denied by the IDF – that Israel was running low on defensive interceptors and resupply efforts were putting the US in a 'bind', at 6:02 p.m.
 EDT on 23 June, Trump declared on social media that Iran and Israel had agreed to a ceasefire that would take effect the next day, labeling the conflict as the "12 Day War".
 Iran's minister of foreign affairs, Abbas Araghchi, contested this declaration, saying that no ceasefire proposal had been agreed to, but he stated that Iran would cease its military action if Israel likewise ceased hostilities "no later than 4 a.m.
 Tehran time".
 At 6:45 a.m.
 Tehran time, Iranian air defense were activated in Tehran, and Iran fired another salvo of missiles at Beer Sheva at 7:07 a.m.
 At 1:08 a.m.
 EDT (8:08 a.m. in Tel Aviv, 8:38 a.m. in Tehran) Trump stated that the ceasefire had begun and asked all sides not to violate it.

-Despite its volatile beginnings and initial violations by both Iran and Israel, the ceasefire held as of 25 June, in part due to Trump's continued direct intervention with Netanyahu.
-There have been no strikes by either side since 24 June.
+Despite its volatile beginnings and initial violations by both Iran and Israel, the ceasefire held as of 24 June, in part due to Trump's continued direct intervention with Netanyahu.